 The Reserve Bank's foreign portfolio is comprised of assets denominated in the seven reserve currencies.
-Each asset portfolio is managed relative to a benchmark portfolio, with a duration target that reflects the Bank's long-term appetite for interest rate risk and return.
+Each asset portfolio is managed relative to a benchmark portfolio, with duration targets that reflect the Bank's long-term appetite for interest rate risk and return.
 These targets are reviewed periodically.
-During 2020/21, duration targets were unchanged in all seven asset benchmark portfolios.
+During 2021/22, duration targets were unchanged in all seven asset benchmark portfolios.
 The duration targets are: 18 months for the Chinese and South Korean portfolios; six months for the European, Canadian and US portfolios; three months for the UK portfolio; and less than three months for the Japanese portfolio.
 Some limited variation in actual portfolio duration from these duration targets is permitted to reduce transaction costs and provide scope to staff to enhance portfolio returns.
-The weighted-average benchmark duration target for the Bank's total foreign portfolio was little changed over 2020/21 at around 63⁄4 months.
-This is low by historical standards, reflecting the generally low level of interest rates, which offer little compensation for the risk of capital losses should longer-term bond yields increase significantly.
+The weighted-average benchmark duration target for the Bank's total foreign portfolio was unchanged over 2021/22 at 63⁄4 months.

-The Reserve Bank is also exposed to an increase in interest rate risk on its balance sheet liabilities owing to a maturity mismatch between assets and liabilities since the introduction of the TFF and asset purchase program.
+The Reserve Bank is also exposed to interest rate risk owing to a maturity mismatch between assets and liabilities.
+This risk increased substantially over the past two years as a result of the Bank's policy response to the pandemic.
 Liabilities include Exchange Settlement (ES) account balances held by ADIs, deposits held by the Australian Government and its agencies, and banknotes on issue.
-ES account balances have increased significantly since the onset of the pandemic (see chapter on 'Operations in Financial Markets').
-Interest paid on ES account balances, as well as deposits held by the Australian Government and its agencies, reflects the Bank's monetary policy settings.
-Historically, this interest cost has been broadly offset by earnings on the domestic asset portfolio.
-However, TFF repo rates are fixed for three years and government bond holdings attract a fixed yield if held to maturity, while the remuneration rate on ES balances can change with the Bank's monetary policy settings (see chapter on 'Earnings, Distribution and Capital').
-Banknotes on issue have declined as a share of liabilities over the year from 32 per cent to 18 per cent and carry no interest cost to the Bank.
+ES account balances have increased significantly since 2020 as a result of the TFF and asset purchase program.
+ES account balances have also increased as the Bank increased gross US dollar foreign exchange reserves by entering into long-term AUD/USD foreign exchange swaps with maturities of up to three years to fund the Bank's commitments to the IMF (see chapter on 'Operations in Financial Markets').
+Interest paid on ES account balances, as well as deposits held by the Australian Government and its agencies, is based on an overnight rate that reflects the Bank's monetary policy settings.
+This rate increased by 75 basis points during 2021/22 as the Bank began to withdraw monetary stimulus provided in response to the pandemic.
+Historically, this interest cost has been broadly offset by interest earnings on the domestic asset portfolio, which was mostly comprised of short-term repos earning close to the overnight cash rate.
+However, earnings on most of the Bank's current asset holdings are fixed over longer terms; TFF repos earn a fixed rate over three-year terms, government bond holdings earn a fixed yield if held to maturity and long-term AUD/USD foreign exchange swaps attract a fixed rate on the AUD provided under swap.
+The mismatch in maturity between much of the Bank's domestic assets and liabilities is expected to persist until these fixed-rate assets mature.
+Banknotes on issue have declined modestly as a share of liabilities over the year from 18 per cent to 17 per cent and carry no interest cost to the Bank.